xavdid/advent-of-code/solutions/2020/day_19/README.md

         self.num_loops[key] += 1
 ```

 Once we've recursed 6 times, we can break and return `''`, which is a no-op when added to a string.
 Truth be told, that's the only serious change needed here!
 Note that we dropped the `@cache` because we _do_ need the answer to change the second time around.
-And like I said, no measurable performance benifet, so drop we did.
+And like I said, no measurable performance benefit, so drop we did.
 After our rules are parsed as part of part 1, we just add this:

 ```py
 self.rules["8"] = "42 | 42 8"